 Points are uncapped and never expire, so you can use your card as much or as little as you like, secure in the knowledge that the earning rate will continue as stated and that you won’t use your valuable points as a result of inactivity.

 There’s just one catch (or extra option, depending on your viewpoint).
 Membership of the rewards scheme is not automatic.
-You need to opt-in and pay an annual fee of $80 on top of the standard annual fee for the card.
-That $80 will be quickly recovered with just $10,800 of ‘all other’ purchases now ($10,667 from April 2019) but if you don’t want to bother with points you don’t need to.
+You need to opt in, and pay an annual fee of $80 on top of the standard annual fee for the card.
+That $80 will be quickly recovered with just $10,667 of ‘all other’ purchases (by redeeming points for retail gift cards), but if you don’t want to bother with points you don’t need to.

 Heaps of ways to redeem your points